ashutoshagg/star-wars-universe/README.md

 ## **Getting Started**

-This section has the information about how to get get started with the Star Wars Universe
+This section has the information about how to get started with the Star Wars Universe

 ## **Prerequisites**